During pregnancy, you will be offered screening tests to check that you and your baby are healthy.

 These screening tests are your choice.
 Your midwife (or specialist doctor) will give you information and support to help you to decide whether to have screening or not.
 Read more about confidentiality and consent.

 First antenatal blood test

-At one of your first pregnancy check-up visits, your lead maternity carer (LMC) will give you a form to take to your local medical laboratory so you can have your blood tested – ideally by 9 weeks of pregnancy.
+At one of your first pregnancy check-up visits, your lead maternity carer (LMC) will give you a form to take to your local medical laboratory so that you can have your blood tested – ideally by 9 weeks of pregnancy.